Hurricane Information Fact Sheets

 When Floridians begin the task of recovery from a hurricane or tropical storm, health officials ask individuals, especially those exerting themselves by performing heavy physical activity, to be aware of the warning signs of heart attacks.

-Making a Disaster Supply Kit English Spanish Creole
+Making an Emergency Supply Kit English Spanish Creole

 Making a Family Plan for Disasters & Emergencies English Spanish Creole